ripixel/ripixel-website/README.md

 ## How

-Using TypeScript and ts-node, this script lives in `./scripts/generatePages.ts`.
+Using TypeScript, this script lives in `./scripts/generatePages.ts`.
 Why TypeScript; because it's great, and it makes JavaScript fun again.

 Run `npm run build` to execute this script, as well as copy over any assets required into the `public/` directory.